About ABI Foundation

 From the start, Leadership Iowa operated with an “issues awareness” curriculum.
 Session topics included economic development, healthcare, education, agriculture, government, workforce and other important areas.
 Experts explained and leaders discussed challenges and opportunities specific to our state.
 The culture among the founders and early participants was a catalyst for immediate change and further expansion.

-In 1984, IMA became the Iowa Association of Business and Industry (ABI), and with it, the ABI Foundation.
+In 1984, IMA became the Iowa Association of Business and Industry (ABI), and with it, the ABI Foundation was created.
 All of this was in just two years’ time, and not only did they know what the next program should be, they willed it into reality that same year.

 In response to a U.S. Chamber of Commerce report that said “high school students do not understand the role of business in a thriving economy,” the Business Horizons program was implemented.
 It offered an engaging way for students to understand and apply theories of economics to the real world, consider their strengths and skills in the context of business and industry, and explore the variety of careers available in our state.